Structural film: United States

 The earliest films associated with the structural film movement emerged during the mid 1960s.
 New York filmmakers from this period whose work was later associated with the term were Tony Conrad, Hollis Frampton, Ernie Gehr, Ken Jacobs, George Landow, Michael Snow, and Joyce Wieland.

 The Flicker (1966) by Tony Conrad produces a flicker effect with alternating solid black and white frames.

 The earliest flicker films associated with structural film were made in 1966.
 Conrad, a minimalist musician, made The Flicker, where solid black and white frames are arranged in different frequencies to produce a flicker effect.
 Visual artist Paul Sharits made several flicker films—Ray Gun Virus, Piece Mandala/End War, and the Fluxus film Word Movie—in an effort to revisit "the basic mechanisms of motion pictures…working toward a new conception of cinema."
-The two filmmakers made their respective works with knowledge of neither each other's practices nor earlier examples of flicker films.
+The two filmmakers made their respective works without knowledge of each other's practices or earlier examples of flicker films.

 Snow's Wavelength (1967) quickly became a turning point.
-The film shows a loft for 45 minutes from a fixed perspective, progressively zooming across the room with variations in the image coming from color gels, different film stocks, superimpositions, and negative images.
+The film shows a loft for 45 minutes from a fixed perspective, progressively zooming in with variations in the image coming from color gels, different film stocks, superimpositions, and negative images.
 It won the International Experimental Film Festival and was soon recognized as the movement's most significant work.

 By the late 1960s, the structural film movement coincided with a shift in experimental cinema away from 1960s counterculture and toward closer affiliations with academia and film theory.
 In 1969 Film Culture magazine published P. Adams Sitney's essay "Structural Film", in which he coined the term.
 He published two revisions in the following years.
 Anthology Film Archives, opened in 1970, was established as an exhibition venue for avant-garde cinema and included structural films in its programming.

 In Tom, Tom, the Piper's Son (1969), Ken Jacobs rephotographs the 1905 Billy Bitzer film of the same name.

 The structural film movement was concurrent with a renaissance of the Library of Congress's Paper Print Collection.
 Since the early 1950s, the library had been making film negatives from its archive of paper prints, used to establish copyright on early cinematic works until 1912.
 These new prints began to circulate starting in the mid to late 1960s.
 The sudden availability of these prints generated interest in their intermediate state between still and moving image.
 Filmmakers such as Jacobs and Frampton made use of the Paper Print Collection as source material for new films.